environmentalinformatics-marburg/tubedb/docs/_usage/build.md

 download [latest source archive](https://github.com/environmentalinformatics-marburg/tubedb/archive/master.zip) and extract it

-on commandline change to TubeDB source root (there needs to be the file `build.gradle`)
+on command line change to TubeDB source root (there needs to be the file `build.gradle`)

 run one of following gradle commands for desired target platform: Linux or Windows or both